 - A slowing down of thought and a reduction of physical movement (observable by others, not merely subjective feelings of restlessness or being slowed down).

 - Fatigue or loss of energy nearly every day.

 - Feelings of worthlessness or excessive or inappropriate guilt nearly every day.

 - Diminished ability to think or concentrate, or indecisiveness, nearly every day.

 - Recurrent thoughts of death, recurrent suicidal ideation without a specific plan, or a suicide attempt or a specific plan for committing suicide.

-Sometimes people suffering with depression have thoughts of suicide.
+Sometimes people suffering from depression have thoughts of suicide.
 If you or a loved one is feeling suicidal, it is urgent that you seek professional help right away.
-Contact your therapist, your psychiatrist or family physician, or have someone take the suicidal person to the nearest emergency room for an evaluation.
-Click here for more information.
+Contact your therapist, your psychiatrist, or your family physician, or have someone take the suicidal person to the nearest emergency room for an evaluation.